codex-academy/HTML/4-new-html-form-features.md

 ### Going native

-Some of the new HTML form elements "pave the cowpaths" and give the browser native ways of providing some of features that used to only be possible with lots of JS.
+Some of the new HTML form elements "pave the cowpaths" and give the browser native ways of providing some of the features that used to only be possible with lots of JS.

 JS date pickers can be replaced by `<input type="date" />`.
 JS sliders can be replaced by `<input type="range" />`.
 Both of these accept `min` and `max` attributes, and range accepts `step`.
 Elaborate JS colour pickers can be replaced by `<input type="color" />`.